viktorbezdek/awesome-github-projects/README.md

 - [rabbitmq/rabbitmq-server](https://github.com/rabbitmq/rabbitmq-server) - Open source RabbitMQ: core server and tier 1 (built-in) plugins
 - [Asabeneh/30-Days-Of-React](https://github.com/Asabeneh/30-Days-Of-React) - 30 Days of  React challenge is a step by step guide to learn React in 30 days.
 These videos may help too: https://www.youtube.com/channel/UC7PNRuno1rzYPb1xLa4yktw
 - [nullstack/nullstack](https://github.com/nullstack/nullstack) - Feature-Driven Full Stack JavaScript Components
+- [HackTricks-wiki/hacktricks](https://github.com/HackTricks-wiki/hacktricks) - Welcome to the page where you will find each trick/technique/whatever I have learnt in CTFs, real life apps, and reading researches and news.
 - [lowlighter/metrics](https://github.com/lowlighter/metrics) - 📊 An infographics generator with 30+ plugins and 300+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
 - [mauriciosantos/Buckets-JS](https://github.com/mauriciosantos/Buckets-JS) - A complete, fully tested and documented data structure library written in pure JavaScript.
 - [icebob/fastest-validator](https://github.com/icebob/fastest-validator) - :zap: The fastest JS validator library for NodeJS